Airbus revives plan for new single-aisle jet plant in Toulouse | Business

 That will replace one of the original lines used for the A320, a slightly smaller and earlier model, in Toulouse.
 Airbus suspended similar plans in April last year when the outbreak of COVID-19 forced it to cut global production, angering French unions who called for the plan to stay intact.

-The new U-turn comes as Airbus tells suppliers to be ready for a further recovery in single-aisle output to 53 jets a month by end-2022, first reported by Reuters on Tuesday.
+The relaunch comes as Airbus tells suppliers to be ready for a further recovery in single-aisle output to 53 jets a month by end-2022, first reported by Reuters on Tuesday.
 Toulouse, where Airbus is headquartered, is one of four sites used worldwide to assemble its single-aisle planes.

 Currently, only its lines in Hamburg, Germany, and Mobile in Alabama are equipped to make the A321neo, which has a dominant share of sales against large versions of Boeing's 737 MAX.
-The new Toulouse facility will also be able to handle the production of the A320neo sister model, whose sales are more balanced against the competing Boeing 737 MAX 8.
+The new facility will also be able to handle production of the A320neo sister model, whose sales are more balanced against the competing Boeing 737 MAX 8, as well as the newest A321XLR variant which Airbus also plans to assemble in Hamburg.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)